drduh/macOS-Security-and-Privacy-Guide/README.md

 To disable a certificate authority, mark it as **Never Trust** and close the window to confirm.

-The risk of a [MITM](https://wikipedia.org/wiki/Man-in-the-middle_attack) attack, in which a coerced or compromised certificate authority trusted by a system root store issues a fake/rogue TLS certificate, is relatively low, but [possible](https://wikipedia.org/wiki/DigiNotar#Issuance_of_fraudulent_certificates).
+Doing so may reduce the risk of [MITM](https://wikipedia.org/wiki/Man-in-the-middle_attack) attacks, in which a coerced or compromised certificate authority could issue a fraudulent certificate, allowing encrypted traffic to be [silently intercepted](https://en.wikipedia.org/wiki/DigiNotar#Issuance_of_fraudulent_certificates).

 # Privoxy